kcjengr/probe_basic/README.md

 		The first launch select Mark Executable when prompted.

-11- Congratualtions you have made it through and should be ready to start having fun!
-11- Congratualtions you have made it through and should be ready to start having fun!
+11- Congratulations you have made it through and should be ready to start having fun!

 ## Documentation